+We serve communities with a large number of veterans.
+For 20 years, we have helped veterans and their families purchase homes in North Carolina.
 We work with many lenders that are favorable to low credit scores and veterans who may have experienced credit hardships in the past.
 Do not wonder if you would or would not qualify…find out for sure!

 Example: While there are many factors that determine a monthly payment, such as property taxes and homeowner’s insurance, here are some VA loan payments that may be typical in areas surrounding Fort Bragg, North Carolina:

 - $ 900 a month for a $150,000 home*